TDD-dw/TDDVendingMachine/retro.md

 ## What to do differently?
 - use a task list to remind us of different things we want to hit, keep it updated

+# Day 6, round 1 -  Mark, Terry, Ed, Shan, Devon, Tsura, Lidia, Angy

+## How does this feel?
+- I shouldn't miss sessions, makes it harder to catch up
+- 4 minutes was 4 minutes, just the time we had
+- shorter time for larger group was good

+## What to do differently?
+- this went well.